 - Toe separators – separates great toe from second toe, can be worn during the day

-- Customised Foot Supports (Orthotics) – to improve biomechanical imbalance and reduce excessive load over great toe joint.
-Orthotics help to reduce pain and discomfort but more importantly may slow the progression of the deformity.
+- Custom Foot Orthoses – to improve biomechanical imbalance and reduce excessive load over big toe joint.
+Orthoses help to reduce pain and discomfort but more importantly may slow the progression of the deformity.

 As with most conditions, conservative treatment is generally most recommended.
 If conservative treatments fail to relieve the pain and the condition keeps progressing, then surgery may need to be considered.
 A variety of surgical procedures are used to treat bunions.
 The procedures are designed to remove the bump and correct the changes in the bony structure of the foot.

-After bunion surgery the underlying biomechanical instability that caused the bunion to develop in the first place has most likely not been addressed.
+After bunion surgery the underlying biomechanical instability that caused the bunion to develop in the first place may not have been addressed.
 Unfortunately, this may lead to the re-development of bunions again after surgery.
-It is recommended that you continue to wear sensible footwear and Foot Supports to maintain best results.
+It is recommended that you continue to wear sensible footwear, develop and maintain good intrinsic foot musculature, and if required continue to wear Foot Orthoses to maintain best results.